Cramonty/Buttplug_AHK/README.md

 ### 3. Run the Project

-1. Start **Intiface Central** and ensure your device is connected and functioning.
+1. Start **Intiface Central v2.6.8** and ensure your device is connected and functioning.
 2. Navigate to the folder where you saved the two project files.
 3. Double-click **`vibe_hotkey.ahk`** to run the AHK script.